At a Glance

 As a PCO at our court, you’ll work as part of a team to provide safe and secure escorting and custody services to detainees, focusing on their physical and mental wellbeing.
 Key duties include:

-- Escorting defendants to and from courtrooms, cells, and other areas within the court.
+- Escorting defendants to and from courtrooms, cells, and other areas, including accompanying them to the toilet.

-- Monitoring and supervising detainees during court sessions.
+- Monitoring and supervising detainees during court sessions, ensuring their security.

-- Maintaining discretion and confidentiality regarding sensitive information.
+- Maintaining discretion and confidentiality regarding sensitive information discussed during court proceedings.

-- Ensuring detainees have access to food and drink.
+- Ensuring that detainees have access to food and drink throughout the day.

-- Monitoring the mental and physical health of detainees.
+- Monitoring the mental and physical health of detainees and reporting any concerns.

-- Ensuring the safety and security of the court environment.
+- Ensuring the safety and security of the court environment, including responding to incidents.

 - Completing necessary paperwork and data entry accurately.

-- Working closely with court staff, law enforcement, and legal professionals.
+- Working closely with other court staff, law enforcement, and legal professionals.

-Online Assessment -> Briefing call -> Competency based virtual interview -> Role-play and written exercise.
+Briefing call to assess eligibility -> Competency based Virtual Interview -> short role-play and written exercise.

 Additional Information:

-All roles are exempt from the Rehabilitation of Offenders Act 1974 and offers of employment are subject to Ministry of Justice Enhanced Level 2 checks.
+All roles are exempt from the Rehabilitation of Offenders Act 1974, and all offers of employment are subject to Ministry of Justice Enhanced Level 2 checks with Enhanced DBS (Adult & Child Barring) and satisfactory employment references.

-At Serco, we deliver essential public services around the world.
-We are innovators committed to improving public services for the benefit of everyone.
+At Serco, everyone plays an important role in delivering essential public services around the world.
+We are committed to redesigning and improving public services for the benefit of everyone.

 Please click on the apply button to complete your application.
 Apply promptly to avoid disappointment.

 At Serco, we support fair access to employment for those with unspent criminal convictions through the ‘Ban the Box’ pledge.
-Please contact our recruitment team directly for more information.
+Please contact our recruitment team directly for discussions.

 #J-18808-Ljbffr